Connect with us

 Having diverse alternative agriculture trails can offer several benefits to animals, particularly in terms of their feeding habits and overall well-being.
 Here are some potential advantages:

 Cable systems can contain animals efficiently and to the potential appeasement of concerned parties, keep animals (such as goats) from eating the entire area; cable systems can slowly move animals like that of a ski lift, at ski resorts.
-Solar power is recommended, animal harness not a collar to be used if this case is implemented.
+Solar-powered electric fencing is recommended, animal harness not a collar to be used if this case is implemented.
 Corrals with small roofs for younger and during storm weather should be established along the trail of this type, and programs can be used to return animals to corrals during storms.

 1. Nutritional Diversity: Different agricultural practices may produce a variety of crops and plants.
 This diversity can provide animals with a range of nutrients, vitamins, and minerals that are essential for their health.
 Foraging across diverse landscapes allows animals to meet their nutritional needs more effectively.